kskaman/In-Browser-Markdown-Editor/README.md

 # In-Browser Markdown Editor

-This project is a full-stack application for an in-browser markdown editor.
-The challenge is to build the editor as close to the given design as possible while providing users with powerful features to manage and preview markdown documents effectively.
+This project is a front-end challenge from [FrontendMentors](https://www.frontendmentor.io/).
+It’s an in-browser Markdown editor built with React and TypeScript that lets users create, edit, and manage Markdown documents with ease.
+The editor features a live preview powered by ReactMarkdown, ensuring that the formatted output is accurately rendered in real time.

+## Project Origin
+This project was inspired by a challenge from FrontendMentors.
+I adopted the idea and design from their challenge and enhanced it with additional features such as file upload/download, PDF export, and robust local storage persistence.

 ## Features

 ### Core Functionality

-- **Create, Read, Update, Delete (CRUD):** Users can create, read, update, and delete markdown documents.
+- **CRUD Operations:** Create, read, update, and delete Markdown documents.
+- **Live Editing & Preview:** Edit Markdown in an interactive editor and see the formatted output in real time.
-- **Document Management:** Users can name and save documents for future access.
+- **Document Management:** Easily name, save, and load documents with robust file management.
-- **Markdown Editing and Preview:**
-  - Edit markdown in a live editor.
-  - View the formatted preview of the content.
-  - Access a full-page preview for distraction-free reading.
-- **Responsive Design:** Optimal layout for various screen sizes.
-- **Interactive UI:** Hover states for all interactive elements.
+- **Responsive & Minimalistic UI:** Optimized for both desktop and mobile devices, including dark mode support.
+- **Error Handling:** User-friendly feedback for any file operation issues.

-### Bonus Features
+### Additional Features

-- **Local Storage:** If the browser is refreshed, the current state of the markdown editor persists using local storage.
-- **Full-Stack Application:** The project includes a backend for storing and retrieving data, enhancing scalability and real-time collaboration.
+- **Local Storage Persistence:** Automatically saves your current state so that data isn’t lost on refresh.
+- **File Upload & Download:**
+  - **Upload:** Bring in existing `.md` files for editing.
+  - **Download:** Export your documents as raw Markdown (`.md`) or as high-quality, multi-page PDFs (via pdfMake).
+- **PDF Export:** Generate well-formatted PDFs that mirror the live preview exactly, with custom formatting rules applied.

 ## Tech Stack

 ### Frontend

-- **Framework/Library** : React
-- **State Management** : Redux
-- **Styling** : Tailwind CSS
+- **React** – UI Library
-- **Programming Language** : Programming Language
+- **TypeScript** – Programming Language

-### Backend

-- **Runtime:** Node.js
-- **Framework:** Express.js
-- **Database:** MongoDB
-- **Authentication:** JWT
+- **Tailwind CSS** – Styling
+- **ReactMarkdown** – Markdown Rendering
+- **Vite** – Build Tool

-### Bonus Tools
+### Tools & Deployment

-- **Real-Time Collaboration:** WebSocket (e.g., Socket.IO)
-- **Deployment:** Docker, Vercel/Netlify for frontend and Render/Heroku for backend.
+- **pdfMake** – PDF Generation
+- **Vercel** – Deployment

 ## License
 This project is licensed under the MIT License.

 ## Contact

-For any queries or feedback, please reach out to Your Name.
+For any queries or feedback, please reach out to [Your Name](mailto:your.email@example.com).